Hoyasumii/bee-movie/README.md

 But choose carefully because you'll stay in the job you pick for the rest of your life.
 The same job the rest of your life?
 I didn't know that.
 What's the difference?
-You'll be happy to know that bees, as a species, haven't had one day off in 27 million yea
+You'll be happy to know that bees, as a species, haven't had one day off in 27 million year